hathora/hathora-unreal-sdk/README.md

 ## Development Setup

-Note: be sure to install/enable Git LFS (`git install lfs`) before cloning the repo, otherwise you will see issues with assets missing.
+Note: be sure to [install Git LFS](https://git-lfs.com/) before cloning the repo, otherwise you will see issues with assets missing.

 ### macOS